ssl/ezXSS/readme.md

 * Instant alerts via mail, Telegram, Slack, Discord or custom callback URL
 * Custom extra javascript payloads
 * Custom payload links to distinguish insert points
-* Extract additional pages, block, whitelist and other filters
+* Extract additional paths, automatic (recursive) spider, block, whitelist and more filters
+* :new: Extensions that can add or edit ezXSS payload functions (check out [ezXSS-extensions](https://github.com/ssl/ezXSS-extensions))
 * Secure your login with Two-factor (2FA)
 * The following information can be collected on a vulnerable page:
     * The URL of the page